Browns QB Deshaun Watson settles for 11-game suspension

 In her 16-page ruling, Robinson found that the league proved its case that Watson violated three provisions of the conduct policy: sexual assault as defined by the league, posing a genuine danger to the safety and well-being of another and undermining or putting the league’s integrity at risk.

-Robinson also pointed out flaws in the league’s conduct policy, saying it was unfair to “identify conduct as prohibited only after the conduct has been committed, just as it is inherently unjust to change the penalties for such conduct after the fact.”

-Her punishment was criticized by several organizations, including The National Organization for Women, which called it “unacceptable, insulting and dangerous — but not surprising.
-The NFL and the multibillion-dollar sports industry have a vested interest in enabling sexual misconduct, assault and violence.”

-Attorney Tony Buzbee, who represents all 24 women who sued Watson, and Ashley Solis, the first woman to go public with allegations against Watson, decried the original six-game suspension at a news conference in Houston in early August.
+Attorney Tony Buzbee, who represents all 24 women who sued Watson, was critical of the NFL's handling of the case and settlement.

-Watson has continued to practice while his case made its way through the league’s process.
+“By settling this matter the way he has, Roger Goodell has proven one of two things: Either his recent rhetoric was utter baloney, or his bark is much worse than his bite,” Buzbee said in a statement.
+"My belief is that he is nothing more than a paper tiger.

+"The message today to all victims is clear, if you believe you have been sexually assaulted by a powerful person, keep your mouth shut and go away.
+The NFL has certainly demonstrated that its ownership and the organization doesn’t care.

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL